Cibo Matto: Stereo Type A: 1997–2001

 In 1997, Cibo Matto released a new EP entitled Super Relax, which would complete the line-up by introducing new members Sean Lennon and Timo Ellis with Duma Love joining soon thereafter.
-In 1998 Lennon released his debut solo album Into the Sun, which featured Hatori ("Into the Sun", "Sean's Theme") and Ellis ("Mystery Juice", "Home", "Spaceship").
+In 1998, Lennon released his debut solo album Into the Sun, which featured Hatori ("Into the Sun", "Sean's Theme") and Ellis ("Mystery Juice", "Home", "Spaceship").
 Into the Sun was produced and inspired by Honda (whom Lennon was dating at the time).
 Honda, Hatori, Ellis and Love appeared in the closing scene of the video for Lennon's single "Home".
 Cibo Matto went on to release its second album Stereo Type A in 1999.
 Although it was a departure from the familiar sound of Viva!
 La Woman, Stereo Type A was well received by music critics.
-That year the band performed in Toronto with Luscious Jackson at The Opera House in Toronto.
+That year the band performed with Luscious Jackson at The Opera House in Toronto.

 Hiatus: 2002–2010

 Cibo Matto continued to play live and tour until disbanding in 2002.
 Honda said: "We felt the need to move to the next step.
 It was a healthy decision, though it was sad at the same time.
 Things just need to grow out of things sometimes."
 All of the members of Cibo Matto went on to release solo material.
 A compilation entitled Pom Pom: The Essential Cibo Matto was released in 2007.